 So, this one gets a little tricky!
 There is no one set cost for becoming a Disney Vacation Club (DVC) member.
 The points and years we talked about above are what will set your final payment.
-As an example, let’s say you want to purchase Cooper Creek as your home resort and the cost is $176 per point.
-If you’d like 150 points, you can expect your 45-50 year contract to be right around $26,400.
+As an example, let’s say you want to purchase Riviera Resort as your home resort and the cost is $188 per point.
+If you’d like 150 points, you can expect your 45-50 year contract to be right around $28,200.
 Much like a car payment, this can be paid monthly.
 Disney offers a financing program or you can obtain financing via a different lender… just always be on the lookout for the best interest rate!
 Keep in mind that there are monthly dues.
-On the example above, you can expect to pay somewhere around $1,100 a year in dues.
+On the example above, you can expect to pay somewhere around $1247 a year in dues.
 Dues do increase yearly but at a very slight rate.
 Even after your contract is paid in full, you’ll still need to pay monthly dues for the term of your contract.

 6 – What Are the Disney Vacation Resorts?

-Disney Vacation Resorts located on Walt Disney World property in Florida include: Animal Kingdom Villas (Jambo and Kidani), Bay Lake Tower at Disney’s Contemporary Resort, Beach Club Villas, Boardwalk Villas, Grand Floridian Villas, Old Key West Resort, Polynesian Villas and Bungalows, Saratoga Springs Resort, and Wilderness Lodge Villas (Boulder Ridge and Copper Creek Villas & Cabins).
-Rivera Resort will be added to this list in 2019 when it is expected to open!
+Disney Vacation Resorts located on Walt Disney World property in Florida include: Animal Kingdom Villas (Jambo and Kidani), Bay Lake Tower at Disney’s Contemporary Resort, Beach Club Villas, Boardwalk Villas, Grand Floridian Villas, Old Key West Resort, Polynesian Villas and Bungalows, Saratoga Springs Resort, and Wilderness Lodge Villas (Boulder Ridge and Copper Creek Villas & Cabins) and Disney’s Rivera Resort.
 Disney Vacation Resorts outside of the Walt Disney World property include: Aulani Club Villas in Hawaii, Grand Californian Villas in California, Hilton Head Island Resort in South Carolina, and Vero Beach Resort in Florida.
 Keep in mind that anyone can stay at these resorts… DVC member or not!
 These are however locations that DVC points can be used to stay.

 7 – Can I Only Stay At Walt Disney World?